thijoubert/chulapa/collections/_posts/2022-03-29-Identify-who-accessed-to-external-tenants.md

 ---

 What company hasn't wondered which Office 365 tenants its users are accessing?

 I can think of two cases in particular:

-- Phishing: a group of users were phished and invited into a tenant with a similar name (e.g. MICR0SOFT instead of MICROSOFT).
+- **Phishing**: a group of users were phished and invited into a tenant with a similar name (e.g. MICR0SOFT instead of MICROSOFT).
-- Tenant restrictions: Compliance teams had requested that the external tenants that employees could access be controlled.
-Before implementing any hardening measures, it was essential to understand usage.
+- **Tenant restrictions**: Compliance teams had requested that the external tenants that employees could access be controlled.
+Before implementing any hardening measures, it was essential to **understand usage**.

-Little reminder about the Office profile
+# Little reminder about the Office profile

 Each user has in his Office profile, [a page regrouping his external organizations](https://myaccount.microsoft.com/organizations).